The Kyoto Omiya Imperial Palace/The Sento Imperial Palace

 - Minamiike Pond

-- Minamiike Pond (South Pond) contains various elements such as a waterfall, islets, bridges in a various styles, and the Suhama (South Pond Shoreline) which offer highly picturesque scenery in a tranquil atmosphere.
+- The Minamiike Pond (South Pond) contains various elements such as a waterfall, islets, bridges, and Suhama (South Pond Shore),which offer highly picturesque scenery in a tranquil atmosphere.

 |